This is for people who truly wish to know what legal documentation which is required, for a DIY marriage registration in Thailand.

 - Have the affidavit translated into Thai (1 – 2 working days)

 - The notarized English affidavit must be translated into Thai by a certified translator.

-- Have all documents certified/authenticated (1-2 full working days)
+- Have all documents certified/authenticated Now takes 3-4 working days

 - Take the notarized affidavit and Thai translation to the Thai Ministry of Foreign Affairs to have the translation certified and the signature of the Canadian official authenticated.
 3 full working days

 - Register the marriage (1 day)